Using Lambda's Managed Kubernetes#

 mount,

-the cluster will reject the pod with an error similar to:
+the cluster will reject the pod with an error:

 ValidatingAdmissionPolicy 'workload-policy.lambda.com' with binding